U-L-M-S/moodle-auto-clock/README.md

 ```sh
 docker compose build
 ```
-In this way a docker image will be created with the name *moodle-auto-clock-image*.
+In this way a docker image will be created with the name *moodle-auto-clock_image*.

 #### SSH
 you can simple run